NVIDIA AI Enterprise 1.1 or later

 You have successfully created a VM class using VM Classes with NVIDIA AI Enterprise software partitioning.

 The following steps illustrate how to create a VM class using MIG.
-Not all NVIDIA GPUs support MIG, MIG is support is available on subset of NVIDIA Ampere GPUs such as A100 or A30.
+Not all NVIDIA GPUs support MIG, MIG support is available on a subset of NVIDIA Ampere GPUs such as A100 or A30.

-In order to create a VM class with MIG Partitioning, you first need to configure the GPU to use MIG.
+To create a VM class with MIG Partitioning, you first need to configure the GPU to use MIG.

 Enter a name for the VM class, such as vm-class-a30-24gb.